johnsyweb/ambassy/README.md

     ET -->|comprised of| RD[Run Director]
     EA -->|supports| P[Prospect]

-    subgraph Google Sheets
+    subgraph CSV Files
-        GS1[Table of Prospects and their allocated Event Ambassadors] GS2[List of Event Ambassador event allocations]
+        CSV1[Table of Prospects and their allocated Event Ambassadors] CSV2[Table of Event Ambassador event allocations]
-        GS3[Table of Regional Ambassadors and the Event Ambassadors they support] end
+        CSV3[Table of Regional Ambassadors and the Event Ambassadors they support] end

-    RA -->|listed in| GS3
+    RA -->|listed in| CSV3
-    EA -->|listed in| GS1
+    EA -->|listed in| CSV1
-    EA -->|listed in| GS2
+    EA -->|listed in| CSV2

     subgraph parkrun Volunteers
         PV1[Home parkrun Event]